 • Official transcripts from the summer semester (if applicable), as they are not collected by PharmCAS.
 Please note, if you are enrolled in classes during the summer to complete prerequisites, prior approval is required.

-• Proof of current immunization letter and form submitted through E*Value.
+• Proof of current immunization letter and form submitted through CORE (you will receive login and additional information after completing the Residency requirement)

 • Basic cardiac life support (CPR) certification (adult, infant and child with AED).
 This must be maintained for the entire four years of the program.

-For students admitted to the doctor of pharmacy (PharmD) program in the fall, the first course, Introduction to Pharmacy, will begin tentatively the second Friday in August.
-This is a seven-day required course that new students must successfully complete before continuing to the rest of the curriculum.
-Information and a course syllabus will be sent before the class begins.
+For students admitted to the doctor of pharmacy (PharmD) program in the fall, Orientation Week, will begin tentatively the second Friday in August.
+Additional information will be sent to matriculated students before July.

 Failure to attend on the first day of orientation and participation in the orientation week without prior notice will result in the withdrawal of your offer of admission and that spot will be offered to a candidate on the waitlist.